Someone @-mentioning the PushMetrics agent in a Slack channel

 1

 Connect Slack to PushMetrics.
-See Slack Integration for the one-time setup.
+One-time setup.
+See Slack Integration.

 2

-Create the Slack blocks your agents need.
-A Slack block is a saved destination (workspace + default channel + formatting) that an agent can post to.
+Create the Slack blocks the agent needs.
+A Slack block is a saved destination (workspace, default channel, formatting) that the agent can post through.

 3

 Share those Slack blocks with the agent.
-Now it can post to them.
+Without sharing, the agent can't see the destinations, let alone post to them.

 4